robertoallende/mmdd-website/src/content/home.md

 # 3. Save the bootstrap prompt for your AI
 cat > bootstrap-prompt.txt << 'EOF'
-Using the template and guidelines in dev_log/00_mmdd.md, generate a 00_main.md file for my project that [describe your project].
+Using the template and methodology in dev_log/00_mmdd.md, generate a 00_main.md file for my project that [describe your project].
 Work in small, reviewable steps and clearly document decisions, alternatives, and next actions.
 EOF